Effective Recycling Programs

 The two most common forms of recycling available to residential communities in California are:

 - MRF (Materials Recovery Facility) allows residents to throw all their waste in the designated solid waste bins.
 Haulers pick up the solid waste and take the waste to a materials recovery facility to be sorted.
-Watch this informative video for more information on the MRF process.
+Watch this informational video for more information on the MRF process.

 - Clean Recycling is the method that uses designated recycle bins for consumers to separate trash from the recyclable material while they are throwing it away.
 Haulers pick up the different recyclables in their designated bins and send the sorted waste to the appropriate recycling facilities.
 The most common bins in large communities are “single-stream” recycle bins which will accept glass, cardboard, aluminum, and plastic in the same container.